 R402.4.4 Rooms containing fuel-burning appliances.
-In Climate Zones 3 through 8, Wwhere open combustion air ducts provide combustion air to open combustion fuel burning appliances, the appliances and combustion air opening shall be located outside the building thermal envelope or enclosed in a room, isolated from inside the thermal envelope.
+Where open combustion air ducts provide combustion air to open combustion fuel burning appliances, the appliances and combustion air opening shall be located outside the building thermal envelope or enclosed in a room, isolated from inside the thermal envelope.
 Such rooms shall be sealed and insulated in accordance with the envelope requirements of Table R402.1.2, where the walls, floors and ceilings shall meet not less than the basement wall R-value requirement.
 The door into the room shall be fully gasketed and any water lines and ducts in the room insulated in accordance with Section R403.
-The combustion air duct shall be insulated where it passes through conditioned space to a minimum of R-8.
+The combustion air duct shall be insulated where it passes through conditioned space to a mini- mum of R-8.